This guide aims to provide you with information about the Library’s resources and services relevant to Computer Science.

 Level 1 - stocks books with shelfmarks between 500-699.

-Tip: If you only want to search for ebooks on the catalogue then refine your search by selecting ‘Electronic book' located on the left hand side of the catalogue.
-Alternatively select ‘Main collection’ if you only want print books.
+Tip: If you only want to search for ebooks on the catalogue then refine your search by selecting ‘eBook' under 'Limit to' on the advanced search.
+Alternatively select ‘Book’ if you only want print books.

 Academic journals are simply academic magazines which are sometimes referred to as periodicals or serials.
 Journals are written by and for experts in their chosen field.
 Journal articles help scholars and researchers to share their research with the academic community and are published on a regular basis, for example monthly or quarterly.
 Only articles which have been reviewed by other experts or peers (peer reviewed) make it into academic journals, unlike articles published in popular magazines or newspapers.
 The library also stocks trade magazines, which include exhibition reviews, news and job opportunities.